IRAS' e-Learning offers a suite of online learning opportunities to individuals and corporate taxpayers.

 Learn about how commission agents can qualify to deduct a deemed amount of expenses incurred in their business.

-Find out your roles and responsibilities as a GST registered business.
+Learn about the basic GST concepts and principles.
 Businesses that plan to register for GST voluntarily must complete this course and its quiz before registering.

 Learning about the Auto-Inclusion Scheme (AIS) for Employment Income and what you need to do as an employer under this scheme.